ibm-functions/composer/docs/COMBINATORS.md

 ### Environment capture in actions

-Javascript functions used to define actions cannot capture any part of their declaration environment.
+JavaScript functions used to define actions cannot capture any part of their declaration environment.
 The following code is not correct as the declaration of `name` would not be available at invocation time:
 ```javascript